 CDBA strongly supports increasing the allocation for the Bank Enterprise Award (BEA) program within the CDFI Fund's overall appropriation.
-Through FY 2021, the BEA Program has awarded \$571.9 million in BEA grants since 1996.4 Over the past five years, an average of 96.4% of all award dollars have gone to certified CDFI banks.
+The BEA Program has awarded \$642 million in BEA grants since 1996.
+Over the past five years, an average of 97% of all award dollars have gone to certified CDFI banks.
 BEA provides incentives for banks to: (1) provide grants, loans, investments, and other support to CDFIs; and (2) promote investment in the nation's most distressed communities.